 Customizing the portal appearance

-All portal customization is controlled from Settings → Workspace → Branding:
+All portal customization is controlled from Settings → Branding:

 Logo: Appears in the portal header.
 Upload a horizontal version of your logo at high resolution.
 The portal scales it automatically, but blurry logos at any size indicate a low-resolution source file.

-Brand colors: The primary color is used for buttons, progress indicators, and highlighted active steps.
-The accent color is used for links and secondary visual elements.
+Brand colors: The Primary Color is used for buttons, progress indicators, the portal banner, and highlighted active steps.
+The Secondary Color is used for backgrounds and secondary visual elements.
+Both are set using hex values.

 Portal welcome message: An optional introductory message shown to the client when they first open their portal.
 Use this to confirm what the checklist is for and how long it takes to complete.